dorukarslan/Instagram-Giveaway-Tool/README.md

 Then, you need to fill related post url part(where **_'giveaway post's URL here'_** is written) with intended Instagram post's URL.

 Lastly, you need to write path of the text file that contains your followers.
-In order to tag your whole followers three by three you need to use first project in gitHub [Instagram-Followers](https://github.com/dorukarslan/Instagram-Followers).
+In order to tag your whole followers three by three you need to use my first project in GitHub [Instagram-Followers](https://github.com/dorukarslan/Instagram-Followers).

 Then you need to write its path  to fill in the file variable(where **_'your path here'_** is written).